How to Write a Conclusion for an Essay

 Only a powerful conclusion can leave a strong impression on the audience.
 You can achieve that by drawing on human emotions like fear, awe, anxiety, confusion, disgust, interest, nostalgia, or sympathy.

-How to conclude without saying “in conclusion”?
+How do you conclude without saying “in conclusion”?

 You can just state it.
 You don’t have to use any special phrases, and just start concluding.
 The better variants of phrases you can use instead of “in conclusion” are in the final analysis, on the whole, on a final note, given all the factors we have discussed.